The Battle of Jangsari

+The main mission was to block the supply route and therefore to achieve disruption of the North Korean Army around the Pusan Perimeter by hit-and-run tactics and the secondary mission was a diversion to draw the North Korean Army's attention, to facilitate the success of the Incheon landing.

 Megan Fox plays the role of Maggie, an American reporter and war correspondent for the New York Herald Tribune, who covered the Korean War and called on the international community for assistance.
 Kim Myung-min plays a guerrilla task force commander while Choi Min-ho plays a low-ranking soldier.
 George Eads plays the leader of the landing operation.

-Produced by Taewon Entertainment and distributed by Warner Bros.
-Korea, the film released theatrically in South Korea on 25 September 2019 and was released in U.S. on 4 October 2019 by Well Go USA.
+The film was released theatrically in South Korea on 25 September 2019 and in the U.S. on 4 October 2019.